-If the hitPolicy associated with an instance of DecisionTable is FIRST or RULE ORDER, the rules that are associated with the DecisionTable MUSTSHALL be ordered.
+If the hitPolicy associated with an instance of DecisionTable is FIRST or RULE ORDER, the rules that are associated with the DecisionTable SHALL be ordered.
 The ordering is represented by the explicit numbering of the rules in the diagrammatic representation of the DecisionTable.

-If the hitPolicy associated with an instance of DecisionTable is PRIORITY or OUTPUT ORDER, the outputEntry of one of the clauses in the DecisionTable MUSTSHALL be ordered, and these outputEntries MUSTSHALL be associated as conclusions to the rules in the DecisionTable.
+If the hitPolicy associated with an instance of DecisionTable is PRIORITY or OUTPUT ORDER, the outputEntry of one of the clauses in the DecisionTable SHALL be ordered, and these outputEntries SHALL be associated as conclusions to the rules in the DecisionTable.
 In the diagrammatic representation of the DecisionTable, the ordering is represented as specified in clause 8.2.11.

-If the hitPolicy that is associated with an instance of DecisionTable is COLLECT, the DecisionTable MAY have an associated aggregation An instance of DecisionTable has an associated aggregation, which is one of the enumerated BuiltinAggregator (see clause 8.2.11).
-The default value for aggregation is: COLLECT.
+If the hitPolicy that is associated with an instance of DecisionTable is COLLECT, the DecisionTable MAY have an associated aggregation, which is one of the enumerated BuiltinAggregator (see clause 8.2.11).